lunafeng/python-setup-example/README.md

 Step 3:
-In your `setup.py`, modify `packages` array to include all the packages you want to import
+In your `setup.py`, modify `packages` array to include all the packages you want to import You can also define your package name and versions etc. You can find details here: http://setuptools.readthedocs.io/en/latest/setuptools.html

 Step 4:
 Install package by running:
 `python setup.py install`

+It will generate two folders named `build` and `YOUR_PACKAGE_NAME.egg-info` and install the pacakge.
-It should install the pacakge and you can find it by:
+You can find your installed pacakges by:
 `pip freeze`

-Then you can import your packages anywhere in your system
+Now, you can import your packages anywhere in your system